The word “volcano” comes from the Roman name “vulcan” – the Roman god of fire.

 Due to the intense pressure and extreme temperatures beneath the surface, eventually it forces this molten rock, called magma, upwards in a massive explosion, creating a volcano.

-When it erupts they can eject lava as well as rocks and dust. (magma is lava once it is above the earth).
+When it erupts it can eject lava as well as rocks and dust. (magma is lava once it is above the earth).

 HOW ARE VOLCANOES FORMED ?